FAQ - LandScale

 • Differentiating a commodity producer or trader in the market by providing landscape-level information of relevance to supply chain resilience and reputational risk

 We recognise that data is a valuable and sensitive commodity.
-Transparency regarding how data you provide to us is used and protected is therefore of utmost importance to LandScale Details regarding how information entered into or uploaded to the LandScale will be governed, used, and protected are provided in Section 4 of the LandScale Platform Terms of Use.
+Transparency regarding how data you provide to us is used and protected is therefore of utmost importance to LandScale.
+Details regarding how information entered into or uploaded to the LandScale will be governed, used, and protected are provided in Section 4 of the LandScale Platform Terms of Use.